What are “Back Taxes”?

 doubt that the full amount can be collected.
 The IRS considers the taxpayer’s income,

-expenses, asset equity, and ability to pay when determining eligibility for an OIC.
+expenses, asset equity, and ability to pay when determining eligibility for an OIC. - Currently Not Collectible Status

 If a taxpayer cannot pay their taxes due to financial hardship, the IRS may declare their